SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 ### SAP Cloud Application Programming Model Unit Tests

 The data model and services can be tested with the SAP Cloud Application Programming Model unit test framework.
-The framework uses standard JavaScript libraries such as Chai and Mocha.
+The framework uses standard JavaScript library Mocha.
+The [@cap-js/cds-test](https://www.npmjs.com/package/@cap-js/cds-test) module complements this by offering specific tools for testing Core Data Services within CAP applications.
 A reference test implementation can be found in the folder */test/*.
 There are tests available for the entity model (folder */db/*) and for the service (folder */srv/*).

 There are two ways to test the services in SAP Cloud Application Programming Model, either through service APIs or through HTTP APIs.
 For more details, go to the [SAP Cloud Application Programming Model documentation on testing with cds.test](https://cap.cloud.sap/docs/node.js/cds-test).